Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 How can we assess and evaluate these ongoing changes from an economic

 viewpoint?
-Based on "the economics of two-sided platforms", a 'state of
+Based on the economics of multi-sided platforms, a 'state of

 the art' economic framework is presented and studied.

 After following this course, you will be able to: